2 Kid-Friendly Bermuda Resorts You’ll Love

 The resort’s kids club is at the beach.
 Kids 5 and up can join in activities on their own.
 Those 4 and younger can join in some activities with a parent.

-In addition to having Hamilton’s restaurants at its disposal, the Princess has two unique offerings.
+In addition to having Hamilton’s restaurants at its disposal, the Princess has two unique and noteworthy dining options.

 The 1609 Restaurant sits over the water next to the infinity pool.
 I had sunset cocktails and appetizers there one evening, which is exactly what the restaurant was made for.
 This is something you must do once, even if you don’t stay there.